Davide64-dev/FEUP_FSI_CTF/LOGBOOK3.md

 In summary, this critical vulnerability presented an opportunity for attackers to exploit the website with the objective of gaining administrative access and subsequently taking control of it.

 ## Attack step-by-step
+1. Inspect the entire website.
+There is a page that indicates the versions of the plugins that are installed.
+2. Search online for CVEs related to the software.
+You will find many.
+In this case, we received a tip that it had something to do with authentication, so that should narow it down.
-To attack this vulnerability, all that is needed is to download the source code below.
+3. You will find the source code below.
+Download it.
 It is a python exploit that generates login tokens based on timestamps and constructs URLs that can potentially grant unauthorized access to the targeted WordPress site.
-To use the exploit, one must simply access the target websites REST API endpoint, as described in the source code, and retrieve user data, more specifically, their IDs.
+4. To use the exploit, one must simply access the target websites REST API endpoint, as described in the source code, and retrieve user data, more specifically, their IDs.
-Then, the hacker only needs to run the script with two parameters, the target website's URL and the desired user's ID, gaining access to the user's account.
+5. The hacker only needs to run the script with two parameters, the target website's URL and the desired user's ID, gaining access to the user's account.

 ## Appendix A - Source Code